-■ Viewing Software AG Product Documentation under Windows XP SP2 52 -- ---- --
+Allowing Active Content in Windows Environments 52 --- ----

-The documentation for this product has been updated for this release.
-When additional updated versions of the documentation are created, you can review them on the Software AG documentation web site: http://documentation.softwareag.com/.
-The documentation at this site will be updated as required.
-If you have a maintenance contract, past versions of documentation can be reviewed by linking to the following Software AG ServLine24 web site: http://servline24.softwareag.com/public/.
-If you do not have a ServLine24 user ID and password yet, you will find instructions for registering on this site (free for customers with maintenance contracts).
+The documentation for this product is new with this release.
+If you have an Empower account, current, updated, and past versions of the documentation can be reviewed and downloaded by linking to the Software AG documentation, found on Software AG's Empower web site.
+If you do not have an Empower user ID and password yet, you will find instructions for registering on this site (free for customers with maintenance contracts).

-The Adabas documentation includes:
+This documentation includes: